SAFE Engineering and SAFE Cyber Projects

-The SAFE Lab Cyber courses are taught over two semester and provide 4 semester credit hours each (total of 8 semester credit hours).
+The SAFE Lab Cyber courses are taught over two semesters and provide 3 semester credit hours each (total of 6 semester credit hours).
 In these courses, first-year students will build a computer using a microprocessor and related components (keyboard, monitor, inputs and outputs).
 The key component of the SAFE Lab Cyber Projects kit is the Raspberry Pi computer.
 Students will also learn basics of computer science and software programming, using the Java and Python programming languages.

 Broader Goals of the SAFE Lab Projects Courses